OHPA BUSINESS

 Operation Area Map

-Picture of the state of Florida with Baker, Nassau, and Duval counties marked as OHPA Area per Charter
+Map of the state of Florida with Baker, Nassau, and Duval Counties marked as 'Ocrean Highway & Port Authority Operations Area per Charter

 HB-35 Legal Notices